Kennet and Avon Medical Partnership

 Named Accountable GP

 All practices in England are now required to allocate all patients a named accountable GP.
-At Pewsey Surgery we have been operating such a system for some time, will all our patients allocated a specific GP.
+At Pewsey Surgery we have been operating such a system for some time, with all our patients allocated a specific GP.

 Having a named GP does not prevent you seeing any other doctor in the Practice.
 We do, however, encourage patients to see the same Doctor for on-going problems, as this continuity has been proven to improve the care we can offer.